Longhorns vs. Nittany Lions: Second Round Betting Trends, Record ATS, Home/Road Splits

 Texas vs. Penn State: Betting Trends, Record ATS, Home/Road Splits - Second Round

 The No. 2 seed Texas Longhorns (27-8) are favored by 5.5 points against the No. 10 seed Penn State Nittany Lions (23-13) for their NCAA Tournament matchup on Saturday.
 A trip to the Sweet 16 will be awarded to the winner of the 2-10 Midwest Region bracket contest, which tips off at 7:45 PM on CBS.
-The matchup has an over/under of 139.5.
+The matchup has a point total of 138.5.

 Texas vs. Penn State Odds & Info